sizeofvoid/libopeninput/doc/user/touchpad-jitter.rst

 Check with ``udevadm info /sys/class/input/eventX`` (replace your device node number) whether an existing hwdb override exists.
-If the ``EVDEV_ABS_`` properties are present, the hwdb overried exists.
+If the ``EVDEV_ABS_`` properties are present, the hwdb override exists.
 Find the file that contains that entry, most likely in ``/etc/udev/hwdb.d`` or ``/usr/lib/udev/hwdb.d``.